 Elementary Students Secondary Students a.
 Arson or attempted arson b.
 Sexual battery (rape) or attempted sexual battery (rape) c.
-Possession, use, sale, or transmittal of a firearm, electric weapon or device, or flare gun d.
-Homicide e.
-Kidnapping or abduction f.
-Armed robbery or attempted armed robbery g.
-Battery of a School Board of Broward County employee h.
-Battery on a law enforcement officer a.
+Possession, use, sale, or transmittal of a firearm, a.
 Arson or attempted arson b.
 Sexual battery (rape) or attempted sexual battery (rape) c.
-Possession, use, sale, or transmittal of a firearm, electric weapon or device, or flare gun d.
+Possession, use, sale, or transmittal of a firearm, projectile device, electric weapon or device, or flare gun d.
 Homicide e.
 Kidnapping or abduction f.
 Armed robbery or attempted armed robbery g.
 Second and subsequent offense for use/possession of an unauthorized substance h.
 Third and subsequent offenses of sale, attempted sale, and/or transmittal of alcohol or alcoholic beverages, including substances held out or represented to be alcohol or alcoholic beverages i.
 Second and subsequent offenses of sale, attempted sale, and/or transmittal of drugs or mood-altering substances, unauthorized substances, or other substances held out or represented to be drugs or mood-altering substances, other than alcohol or alcoholic beverages j.
 Battery of a School Board of Broward County employee k.
 Battery on a law enforcement officer